lambdaclass/lambda_ethereum_consensus/docs/bitvectors.md

 11000000 10000000
 ```

 This means that the sentinel bit is, effectively, adding a new full byte.
-After reversing the bits:
+After serializing:

 ```
 00000011 00000001
 ```

-When parsing this, we still take care of the last byte, but we will realize that it's comprised of 7 trailing 0s and a sentinel bit, so we'll discard it fully.
+When parsing this, we still pay attention to the last byte, but we will realize that it's comprised of 7 trailing 0s and a sentinel bit, so we'll discard it entirely.

-This also shows the importance of the sentinel bit: if it wasn't for it it wouldn't be obvious to the parser that `00000011` represented 8 elements: it could be a set of two validators where both voted.
+This also shows the importance of the sentinel bit: if it wasn't for it it wouldn't be obvious to the parser that `00000011` represents 8 elements: it could be a set of two validators where both voted (`11`).

 ### Internal representation

-For bitlists, in this client we do the same as with bitvectors, and for the same reasons: we represent them using big-endian.
-That is, the first thing we do is reverse the bytes, and then remove the first zeroes of the first byte.
+For `bitlists`, in this client we do the same as with `bitvectors`, and for the same reasons: we represent them using big-endian.
 The code doing that is the following:

 ```elixir
 def new(bitstring) when is_bitstring(bitstring) do